 Gitgit Waterfall is located on the road between Bedugul and Singaraja.
 The 40-meter-high cascade is impressive and evocative, and when you reach the base, you can take a plunge in the pool or just enjoy the view and relax.

 Practical info: The admission price to Gitgit Waterfall is 20.000 IDR.

 Go surfing in Kuta

-No matter if you’re a pro or a beginner, Bali has a few interesting spots for surfers, Kuta being one of them.
-Kuta is loved by beginners because of its short waves.
+Whether you’re a pro or a beginner, Bali has a few interesting spots for surfers, Kuta being one of them.
+Beginners love Kuta because of its short waves.
 Its sister beach, Legian, is more suitable and loved by intermediate and advanced surfers.
 You can book surf lessons in one of the many schools located in the area.